Distinguished elements in semiring extensions: Introduction

-Then $f$ cannot be factored into non-constant polynomials in $R[x]$ (see Proposition 5.17 in \cite{Aluffi2009} and p.
-228 in Matsumura's book \cite{Matsumura1989}).
+The main purpose of this paper is to investigate zero-divisor, nilpotent, idempotent, invertible, and other distinguished elements in semiring extensions.
+Though some of the results in the current paper are generalizations of their counterparts in ring theory, the other results are exclusively correct for a proper semiring due to the nature of semirings (because semiring is a kind of ring-like algebraic structure in which subtraction either does not exists or is disallowed).

-In the current note, we generalize this criterion for semirings.
-Since the language for semirings is not completely standardized \cite{Glazek2002}, we need to introduce a couple of concepts in semiring theory.
-First, we need to clarify what we mean by a semiring.
-In this paper, by a semiring, we understand an algebraic structure, consisting of a nonempty set $S$ with two operations of addition and multiplication such that the following conditions are satisfied:
+Since the language for semirings is not standardized \cite{Glazek2002}, we introduce a couple of concepts and fix some terminologies.
+In this paper, by a semiring \cite{Golan1999(a), Golan1999(b), Golan2003}, we mean a nonempty set $S$ with two binary operations of addition and multiplication such that the following conditions are satisfied:

 \begin{enumerate} \item $(S,+)$ is a commutative monoid with identity element $0$; \item $(S,\cdot)$ is a commutative monoid with identity element $1 \not= 0$; \item Multiplication distributes over addition, i.e., $a\cdot (b+c) = a \cdot b + a \cdot c$ for all $a,b,c \in S$; \item The element $0$ is the absorbing element of the multiplication, i.e., $s \cdot 0=0$ for all $s\in S$. \end{enumerate}